atmoz/blog/post/alcohol-debunked.md

 while sniffing around a pole, we continue drinking too much the next weekend.

 Not everyone drinks alcohol to get drunk, fortunately.
 I too can enjoy a glass of wine the same way I enjoy a cup of tea.
-I'm not criticising alcohol on it's own, it has it's place.
+I'm not criticizing alcohol on it's own, it has it's place.
 I'm focused on the bad habits surrounding alcohol.

 ## The tipping point